gatorek/chrome-crawler/README.md

 ### Set up ###

 * Download, using `git clone https://bitbucket.org/gatorek/chrome-crawler.git ./` or got to Download section of tihs repo
-* Run `nmp install`, which installs all neccessary node dependencies
+* Run `npm install`, which installs all neccessary node dependencies

 ### Run ###